 Introduction to Monitoring Health with Analytics

-You can monitor the health and performance of any service, service version, route, or application managed by Kong Konnect.
+You can monitor the health and performance of any API product, route, or application managed by Kong Konnect.

 Contextual analytics for services and routes

-You can also export this historical data in CSV format for any individual service, service version, or route.
+You can also export historical data in CSV format from any graph.

 Summary dashboard and custom reports